msoham123/ProtectApp/README.md

 ## How to Install Protect - Android

+Install via APK:
+1. Download the APK from https://drive.google.com/file/d/1fQxN9892JmeRWLiZT1QYK1cQ2SuoeutJ/
+2. Open it using the Package Installer and install the app.
+3. Run the app!
+4. Login with the credentials:
+* email: `msoham123@gmail.com`
+* password: `msoham123`

 Install Using Github:
 1. Follow the Flutter installation guide from https://flutter.dev/docs/get-started/install
 2. Clone this git repository